 28601.
-Ideas of Nature I. Courses in this sequence may be taken individually in any order.
+Ideas of Nature I. ENST 28601 and 28602 may be taken individually in any order.
 Nature is, and has been, a fundamental category in human thought.
 Yet Arthur Lovejoy (1935) enumerated sixty-six senses in which the word had been used in European literature and philosophy.
 We examine the roles that the (nominally continuous) category of "nature" played in sources such as ancient religious texts, Greek and Roman philosophical writings, and medieval poetry and theology.
+This course is offered in alternate years.
 A. Gugliotta.
 Spring.
-Not offered 2009-10; will be offered 2010-11.

 28602.
 Ideas of Nature II.
-Courses in this sequence may be taken individually in any order.
+ENST 28601 and 28602 may be taken individually in any order.
 Raymond Williams writes that a history of the uses of the "keyword" nature "would be a history of a large part of human thought."
 This course shares many of the themes and analytical questions of ENST 28601, but extends them to the period from 1400 to 1900.
 We ask how ideas and images of nature were contested and reconstituted in such contexts as Medicean Florence, Enlightenment France, or ante-Darwinian England.
+This course is offered in alternate years.
 A. Gugliotta.
 Spring.